Metal Utilization and Selection across eons

 DNAstrand_v06.gif

-What drives the natural selection of the chemical elements in biology?
+What factors influence the selection and distribution of chemical elements in living systems?

 We are carrying out the following three initiatives